Early Poul Henningsen for Louis Poulsen 'PH Artichoke' Pendant

 When buying or delivering an item within the EU, VAT usually applies and will be added.

-Poul Henningsen for Louis Poulsen, 'PH-Artichoke' pendant with stainless steel shades, stainless steel Denmark, design 1957, production 1970s.
+Poul Henningsen for Louis Poulsen, 'PH-Artichoke' pendant, stainless steel Denmark, design 1957, production 1970s.

 The first 'PH' lamp was the result of Poul Henningsen's ten year attempts at to shade and control electrical lightning.
 Henningsen noticed several problems with the new electrical light economic, hygienic and aesthetic.
 Henningsen was also very invested in glare, the colour of the light and shadow and believed that it was necessary to estimate distance and to perceive the shape of an object.
 He had also observed his mother's pronounced vanity about her wrinkles and complexion which looked their best in the reddish half-shade of the evening.
 After years of experimentation, he came to the complex use of different shades on top of one another.